readthedocs/readthedocs.org/docs/user/guides/manage-read-the-docs-teams.rst

 Automating this process
 -----------------------

-You can manage teams more easily using our :doc:`/commercial/single-sign-on` features.
+You can manage teams more easily using our :doc:`Single Sign-On </commercial/single-sign-on>` features.

 .. seealso:: Our infomation on :doc:`/commercial/organizations`.